JesusRomero77/FanControl.CurveReader/README.md

 Fan Control requires the plugin to create a sensor, which will appear in the list of physical sensors available when selecting a sensor from a sensor card.

-The sensor is created only to comply with the Fan Control plugin architecture and is not used to provide any actual sensor data.
+The sensor named "Logger - Curve Reader" is created only to comply with the Fan Control plugin architecture.
+It always reports 0°C, which does not represent the temperature of any physical component.

 ## Version